About cervical cancer

 Symptoms of cervical cancer

 Cell changes themselves do not usually cause any symptoms, and some symptoms may only appear once they become cancer.
-That’s why having regular smear tests is so important – they help us find and treat these changes early, before they become cancer.
+That’s why having regular tests is so important – they help us find and treat these changes early, before they become cancer.

 Visit your doctor or nurse if you do notice anything unusual, like: